parikshitadhikari/gh-rest/README.md

 In the project directory, you can run:

 ### `npm i`
-Install all the required npm packages
+Installs all the required npm packages

 ### `npm start`